Monad: Sequencing Dependent Computations

 // Result: Optional[User[id=1, name=Alice]] (unchanged)

-Kind<Optional.Witness, User> notFound = monad.peek(
+Kind<OptionalKind.Witness, User> notFound = monad.peek(

 user -> System.out.println("LOG: Found user -> " + user.name()),

-// Console: (nothing; the action is never executed)
+// Console: (nothing; the action never fires)

 // Result: Optional.empty

-Combining Multiple Monadic Values: flatMapN
+Combining Several Monadic Values: flatMapN

 flatMap2

-The solution:
+The solution.

 record User(int id, String name) {}